mmuratarat/mmuratarat.github.io/_pages/faq.md

 The two are of course equivalent with $C= \frac{1}{\lambda}$.
 As we increase $\lambda \to \infty$ we introduce more bias into regression model, therefore, a small $C$ will have a high bias, low variance, underfitting the data.
 As we decrease $\lambda$, we increase the variance in the model and lowering the bias, therefore, $C$ will go larger, so we will have a high variance, low bias SVM, which can overfit the data.

-Nonetheless, if you set $C=0$, then SVM will ignore the errors, and just try to minimise the sum of squares of the weights($w$), perhaps you may get different results on the test set.
+Nonetheless, if you set $C=0$, then SVM will ignore the errors, and just try to minimise the sum of squares of the weights ($w$), perhaps you may get completely different results on the test set.

 The theory for determining how to set $C$ is not very well developed at the moment, so it is recommended that a "grid-search" on $C$ and also $\gamma$ (if an RBF kernel is used) using cross-validation.
 Various pairs of $(C,\gamma)$ values are tried and the one with the best cross-validation accuracy is picked.
 We found that trying exponentially growing sequences of $C$ and $\gamma$ is a practical method to identify good parameters (for example, $C = 2^{-5},2^{-3},\ldots,2^{15};\gamma = 2^{-15},2^{-13},\ldots,2^{3}$).